Change Font Size

 1.2 Analysis of student data connected to specific instructional strategies and use of results to reflect on his or her teaching and to monitor teaching strategies and behaviors in relation to student success

-• Reviews collected data to reflect and critically examines his or her practice
+- Reviews collected data to reflect and critically examine his or her practice

 2.2 Displays extensive content knowledge of all the subjects she or he teaches and closely related subjects